I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

-The circumstances surrounding the ownership of a private camping facility play a huge role in the amount of money a park charges its visitors.
+The financial circumstances surrounding the ownership of a private camping facility play a huge role in the amount of money a park charges its visitors.

-A campground that has been around for years and has had only had one owner is much more likely to charge less than one that has changed hands numerous times because it is likely that the owner owes little or nothing on it and can afford to charge less if he chooses to do so.
+A campground that has been around for years and has had only had one owner is much more likely to charge less than one that has changed hands numerous times because it is likely that the sole owner of a facility owes little or nothing on it and can afford to charge less if he chooses to do so.
 This doesn't mean he will charge less, just that he has the financial ability to do so.

 On the other hand, each time a park is sold, the price to the new owner increases.
 Thus, the most recent owner may have to charge more for his sites in order to pay for his debt as well as his overhead costs.